-BA: Dear Brunhild, let me start with a question which most musicians do not like at all.
+Dear Brunhild, let me start with a question which most musicians do not like at all.
 How would you describe your own music?

-BMF: I’d say that sometimes rather than music I make audible paintings based on observations of my ears, my senses; observation of moments, of encounters in our life.
+I’d say that sometimes rather than music I make audible paintings based on observations of my ears, my senses; observation of moments, of encounters in our life.

-BA: Could you tell us what you will perform on the Kraak festival, and what it means for you to be playing live?
+Could you tell us what you will perform on the Kraak festival, and what it means for you to be playing live?

+The first piece will be Stürmische Ruhe (Stormy peace, 2011-2014, 29’05), by Christoph Heemann and myself.
 I’d play a piece that may be a little bit a test, an uncomfortable demand to the listener because of some violence, observed and rendered without concession.
 This moment of life is browsed however and contradicted by Christoph Heemann’s Soothing harmony.

 Playing this piece for an audience is a little like an act of defiance in which we both, the audience and me cross together this stormy afternoon.